 Fix 3 – Update your graphics driver

-Game crashes are usually related to the driver issue, which means your graphics driver is wrong, faulty or outdated.
-To keep Star Wars Squadrons running smoothly and boost the game’s performance, you should install the latest correct graphics driver.
+Game crashes are usually driver-related and can indicate a wrong, faulty or outdated graphics driver.
+To keep Star Wars Squadrons running smoothly and boost the game’s performance, you should update your graphics driver to the latest.

-There are two ways you can update the graphics driver:
+There are mainly two ways you can do the driver update:

 Option 1 – Manually – You can search for the most recent graphics driver on your GPU manufacturer’s websites such as AMD or NVIDIA.
 Then download the driver corresponding with your Windows version, and install it manually.